Get the Truth.

 Can I perform my own investigation?

 While you can, and we do provide tips and advice on our blog to help you, we strongly condemn any form of investigation that involves criminality or places anyone in danger.
 We highly recommend you hire a licensed private investigator, especially if: you are unsure of the risks involved or feel you would be in danger, there is a child involved, or you are in a divorce case.
-Regardless, we offer a free consultation with our professional and compassionate private investigators who can help you determine whether you need our investigators to conduct an infidelity investigation.
+Regardless, we offer a free confidential estimate with our professional and compassionate private investigators who can help you determine whether you need our investigators to conduct an infidelity investigation.